datapfranc/datapfranc.github.io-src/content/pages/2-Context.md

 ### Data Deluge

 We have apparently entered a data-centric era where decision taking will be data-driven!
-Meanwhile, in recent years we have seen the emergence of new source of data originating from social media, connected device, Internet of Thing, machine-generated log, etc.  This phenomenon qualified as [​data deluge](http://www.economist.com/node/15579717) has not only created its own buzzwords (​**Big Data**​, **​NoSQL**​, **​Data Science**​ and **​Predictive Analytics​**..), but clearly been disruptive in terms of data type (semi­structured and unstructured), volume and velocity.
+Meanwhile, in recent years we have seen the emergence of new source of data originating from social media, connected device, Internet of Thing, machine-generated log, etc.  This phenomenon qualified as [​data deluge](http://www.economist.com/node/15579717) has not only created its own buzzwords (​**Big Data**​, **​NoSQL**​, **​Data Science**​, **​Predictive Analytics​**, ..), but clearly been disruptive in terms of data type (semi­structured and unstructured), volume and velocity.
 They have also challenged the relevance and adaptability of traditional BI solutions designed around data generated from OLTP (operational system)​ implying structured data type and manageable data volume.

 ### New Tools